Unified speed limits in classical and quantum dynamics via temporal Fisher information: Methods

 \section{Methods}

-In this section, we present the mathematical framework that connects the temporal Fisher information to the speed limits in both the classical and quantum dynamics.
+In this section, we present the mathematical framework that connects temporal Fisher information to speed limits in both classical and quantum dynamics.
 We first examine the classical case with discrete and continuous probability distributions, followed by the quantum case.

 Let $P:=\{p_i\}$ and $Q:=\{q_i\}$ be discrete probability distributions.
 Consider the temporal Fisher information defined as